JasonLocklin/Dissertation/VWM/Results.md

 \label{fig_VWM_Precision}
 \end{figure}

-[pTarget] Because the single target condition has no non-targets, and therefore no $P_{NT}$ (i.e., $P_{T} = (1 - P_{G})$), there is
+[pTarget] Because the single square condition has no non-targets, and therefore no $P_{NT}$ (i.e., $P_{T} = (1 - P_{G})$), there is
 effectively only one dependent variable and the choice of which probability to use for analysis is arbitrary.
 For convenience,